How do we choose who gets to feature on banknotes?

 What do we consider when we choose a new character?

 Of course, banknotes need to be universally accepted.
-We therefore look for British characters who are widely admired and who have made an important contribution to our society and culture.
-We also avoid fictional characters, or people who are still living (except the monarch on the front of the note).
+We therefore look for British characters who have made an important contribution to our society and culture through their innovation, leadership or values.
+We do not include fictional characters, or people who are still living (except the monarch on the front of the note).
 Finally, we need to have a suitable portrait of the person which will be easy to recognise.

 Who is involved in selecting a new banknote character?

 In 2014, we introduced a new method of selecting banknote characters: A Banknote Character Advisory Committee selects the field that we want to represent and we ask the public to nominate people from the chosen field.